aglantzrbc/rutgers23-project-one/README.md

 We were instructed to put WeatherPy and VacationPy in their own subdirectories, but I kept them at top level for ease of access.

-I limited the output of hotels by city in the VacationPy code to approximately 10 (i.e., 15 to correct for cities distant from hotels and hence umatched), as requested by the instructions.

-This project assumes that the source .csv file listed above retains its original name and is in a folder labeled "output_data" that is one level below where the Python files reside.
-If you do not follow this relative placement, the programs will not run and the paths will need to be updated.

 **3-CONTRIBUTING**